-Over a career that spans more than 60 years as a student, teacher, and researcher, Gurnett, who will retire on May 31, can point to a litany of accomplishments that few—if any—can match: He earned his undergraduate, master’s, and doctoral degrees from the UI, just when space exploration took flight; he is considered by many the founder of the field of space plasma wave physics; his discoveries include solving how auroras are created, the first detailed measure of radio emissions from the outer planets, and informing humankind of the first spacecraft to leave the solar system and reach the realm among the stars.
+Over a career that spans more than 60 years as a student, teacher, and researcher, Gurnett, who retired on May 31, can point to a litany of accomplishments that few—if any—can match: He earned his undergraduate, master’s, and doctoral degrees from the UI, just when space exploration took flight; he is considered by many the founder of the field of space plasma wave physics; his discoveries include solving how auroras are created, the first detailed measure of radio emissions from the outer planets, and informing humankind of the first spacecraft to leave the solar system and reach the realm among the stars.

 “I’m just so lucky,” Gurnett says with his trademark modesty.
 “I’m lucky to have come to the right place, at the right time in history, and joined with the right people.
 You have to admit that’s luck.
 I had great professors when I was a student, especially Van Allen, who gave me crucial advice along the way.
 I’ve been fortunate to work with some incredible people.
 It was an incredible era.
 It won’t be repeated again.”

 His contributions to the UI are equally significant.